Prep state track: Chadron's Provance goes back-to-back in 110 hurdle titles

 He also hugged teammate Rhett Cullers, who finished fourth in the race, and let out more than a few whoops of joy as he hopped up and down on the track at the event’s conclusion.

-"It means a lot to defend my title," Provance said.
-"This is something I've wanted to do since (winning) last year.
-I chose (competing) in track in college over football, so I just wanted to prove to everybody that it was the right decision for me."
+“It means a lot to defend my title,” said Provance, who also was part of the Cardinals’ 400 relay team, which finished fourth.
+“This is something I’ve wanted to do since (winning) last year.
+I chose (competing) in track in college over football, so I just wanted to prove to everybody that it was the right decision for me.”

 People are also reading…